Code: Pandorum

-Sven Selka (born 23 February 1996), professionally known as Code: Pandorum, formerly INHUMAN and Static:Reset, is a German musician and record producer.
+Sven Selka (born 23 February 1996), professionally known as Code: Pandorum, formerly INHUMAN and Static:Reset, is a German electronic music producer.
+Selka is the co-founder of Crowsnest Audio.
 He is credited with being one of the pioneers of "deathstep" music and the incorporation of orchestral music into dubstep.
-He has also done numerous remixes for other artists such as Riot Ten, Modestep, and Apashe.

 Early life

 Selka first began music production in 5th grade, when a friend introduced him to FL Studio, and first began electronic music and heavy metal music, but when he discovered dubstep when he was 14, he started to take influence from the style.
 He was inspired by artists such as Borgore, Bratkilla, Mantis, and Sadhu.

 Music career

 Selka began producing in the early deathstep music scene under the name Static:Reset.
 His first official release was in 2013; an EP titled Profanity.
 Then, in 2014, he changed his name to Code: Pandorum with the release of the Tears of Kali EP.
 In 2016, he released his debut album, GOD LP, and a later reissue called God's Army.

 In 2021, he changed his name from Code: Pandorum to INHUMAN with the release of the single, "Rapture".
 In 2024, he reverted his name to Code: Pandorum.

 Selka is also the founder and CEO of independent label Crowsnest Audio, which he co-founded with Lord Swan3x and TenGraphs.
 Crowsnest Audio was founded in 2016 in Germany.